 Fat vs Muscle: The Weight Differences

-It’s pretty common to question the difference of fat vs muscle, when looking at your health and fitness goals and fixated on the number that flashes up on the scales.
+It’s common to question the difference between fat and muscle, especially when you’re so fixated on the number that flashes up on your scales every morning.
 And that makes perfect sense.
 The scale gives you a single number to measure yourself against day after day.
-But it’s also a little too simplistic.
-To be the right type of fitter, healthier dad, it won’t do you much good to be so lean that it’s tiring to do stuff around the yard or lift the kids.
+But it’s also far too simplistic.
+To transform yourself into a fitter, healthier dad, you need to learn what really separates fat vs muscle.

 So here are some ways to make weight just one part of your “scorecard” as you are working towards your goals, whether that’s getting abs over 40 or just looking for some more general health and fitness in your life.